-The chief school administrator will annually submit the report to the Department of Education utilizing the Electronic Violence and Vandalism Reporting system (EVVRS).
+The chief school administrator will annually submit the report to the Department of Education utilizing the Student Safety Data System (SSDS).
 The chief school administrator shall accurately report on each incident of violence, vandalism, alcohol and other drug abuse, and incident of harassment intimidation and bullying within the school district.
 Any allegations of falsification of data will be reviewed by the board of education using the requirements and procedures set forth in N.J.A.C.
 6A:16-5.3(g).